dgcfung/sql-joins-many/README.md

 The next step in effectively analyzing and organizing our data is grounded in `relationships`, as in relational database.

+Note: It is possible to explicitly include the table name in a select statement

 ## Introduction